domivillacis/Bikesharing/README.md

 ## Overview

-Citi Bike is a bikesharing application that has successfully served millions of customers in the beautiful city of New York.
-Together with my great friend Kate, we decided to make an analysis to see if this business model would work in her hometown, Des Moines.
+Citi Bike is a bike sharing app that has successfully served millions of customers in beautiful New York City.

+Together with my great friend Kate, we decided to do an analysis to see if this business model would work in her hometown of Des Moines.

-Kate found a potential angel investor who might be interested in providing seed funding to start a bikes-hare program in Des Moines, for that reason, we're going to provide a bike trip analysis.
+Kate found a potential angel investor who might be interested in providing seed funds to start a bike-share program in Des Moines, so we're going to provide a bike trip analysis.

-To perform this analysis, we're going to extract data from a CSV file, that we'll get from the Citi Bike program in New York City web page [at this link](https://ride.citibikenyc.com/system-data)
+To perform this analysis, we're going to extract data from a CSV file which we will get from the Citi Bike program website in New York City  [link](https://ride.citibikenyc.com/system-data)

-As you all know, Tableau, is an excellent tool for data visualisation, espcially because it's easy to use and understand.
+As everyone knows, Tableau is a great tool for data visualization, especially since it's easy to use and understand.

-So click [at this link](https://public.tableau.com/views/NYCCitiBikeAnalysis_16729768005430/NYCCitiBikeAnalysis?:language=en-GB&:display_count=n&:origin=viz_share_link) to see our findings.
+Click [on this link](https://public.tableau.com/views/NYCCitiBikeAnalysis_16729768005430/NYCCitiBikeAnalysis?:language=en-GB&:display_count=n&:origin=viz_share_link) to see our findings.

-Let's explore Des Moine! 🚲
+We'll take you for a ride!
+Are you ready? 🚲

 ## Results

 ## Summary